freeCodeCamp/guide/src/pages/certificates/cash-register/index.md

 ## ![:speech_balloon:](https://forum.freecodecamp.com/images/emoji/emoji_one/speech_balloon.png?v=3 ":speech_balloon:") Hint: 1

-*   It is easier to handle if you have to close the register, or if you know how much money is in your register beforehand and you will not have enough money to complete the transaction.
+*   It is easier when you know how much money is in your register beforehand.
 For this it is recommended to have a function to assign this information to a variable.
+Then you can see if you have enough money to complete the transaction and return change, or if you should close the register.

 > _try to solve the problem now_

 ## ![:speech_balloon:](https://forum.freecodecamp.com/images/emoji/emoji_one/speech_balloon.png?v=3 ":speech_balloon:") Hint: 2

-*   Life is easier when you get to know the value of each currency type in the register instead of how much money is composed of that particular currency.
-So be sure to watch out for that.
+*   This problem is easier when you know the value of each bill or coin you are working with, rather than just the sum of each in the register.
+For example, it's useful to know that a nickel is worth .05, along with the fact that you have $2.05 worth of nickels in the cash register.

 > _try to solve the problem now_

 ## ![:speech_balloon:](https://forum.freecodecamp.com/images/emoji/emoji_one/speech_balloon.png?v=3 ":speech_balloon:") Hint: 3

-*   You will have to get as much change from one type before moving to the next from greater value to lesser, and keep going until you have covered the whole change.
+*   You will have to get as much change from one type of bill or coin before moving to the next, from greater to lesser value.
+Keep going until you have calculated all the change due.

 > _try to solve the problem now_